-An educational reformer founded Miss Porter’s Finishing School for Young Ladies in 1843.
-She could have had no idea of the fame, fortune, scandal and accomplishment her students would achieve.
+The educational reformer founded Miss Porter’s School in 1843 could not have imagined the fame, fortune, scandal and accomplishment her students would achieve.

 Sarah Porter started Miss Porter’s with 18 students.
 By the 1880s, Miss Porter's grew into national prominence with nearly 100 students.
 The curriculum included Latin, French, German, spelling, reading, arithmetic, trigonometry, history, geography, chemistry, physiology, botany, geology and astronomy.

 Classical scholar Edith Hamilton graduated from Miss Porter's.
 So did her sister Dr. Alice Hamilton, the first woman faculty member of Harvard University Medical School and founder of the field of industrial medicine.

 Graduates would include the mother, daughter, wife, sister-in-law and mistress of presidents.

 President John F. Kennedy had a penchant for Miss Porter’s graduates.
 He married one, Jacqueline Bouvier, and had an affair with another, Mimi Alford.
 Alford later wrote a tell-all book, Once Upon A Secret: My Affair With President John F. Kennedy and its Aftermath.

 Jacqueline Bouvier's sister Lee -- later Princess Lee Radziwell -- also studied at Miss Porter's.